Students must meet the following criteria in order to opt-in to the program:

 Restore Your Laptop

 In the event of a theft, you must report the incident to a Law Enforcement Agency within 10 days.
 The report must include the make, model, and serial number of the stolen property.
 A copy of the report must be submitted to the University's Public Safety Office within 20 days.
 You will be charged a stolen fee of $400 for the first stolen machine and $1000 for the second stolen machine.
-Once that fee is paid you will receive a refurbished replacement laptop (same model as the one reported stolen).
+Once that fee is paid you may receive a refurbished functionally equivalent replacement laptop (same model as the one reported stolen).

 Please note: You are only eligible for two total replacements throughout the course of the entire program.